catharinadepari/catharinadepari.github.io/resume.md

 - **2010-recent** <br>  Lecturer at the Department of Architecture, UAJY, Yogyakarta, Indonesia

-- **2010-2016** <br> Research Assistant in the Ministry of Public Works, Indonesia <br> Urban Planning Team Member for Master Plans in Jambi, Gunung Kidul, Siak Districts
+- **2010-2016** <br> Research Assistant in the Ministry of Public Works, Indonesia and Urban Planning Team Member for Master Plans in Jambi, Gunung Kidul, Siak Districts

 - **2007-2010** <br> Lecturer Assistant in Planning Studio, UGM, Yogyakarta, Indonesia